MerlynMShelley/MerlynMShelley/README.md

 👋 Hi, I’m @MerlynMShelley

-A highly dedicated Front End Developer and Agile Product Owner with proven track record of developing compelling user interfaces that are easy-to-use and cater the needs of software engineers with understanding, updating, and solving everyday challenges.
+A highly dedicated technical communications specialist with proven track record of developing compelling user docs that are easy-to-use and cater the needs of software engineers with understanding, updating, and solving everyday challenges.

 Right now, building Packt DataPro Newsletter (https://us11.campaign-archive.com/home/?u=693897ba2220b83ddb807103a&id=07395ea9cf)from scratch - a micro-learning solution that assists Data & ML engineers to stay proficient across the industry.